Committed to sustainable development

 In 2017, the Council of the Chamber approved a concept to invest in offsets in the non-mining regions of Namibia.
 This follows a strategic objective to broaden the sector’s footprint in social and economic development beyond the areas in which it operates.
 To achieve this, it was proposed that Chamber members collectively contribute to projects delivering long-term socio-economic benefits in non-mining areas.

-Critical Team Members: Charles Loots, General Manager and Director, B2Gold Namibia, Dr. Chris Brown, CEO, Namibian Chamber of Environment
+Dr. Chris Brown, CEO, Namibian Chamber of Environment

 Best Practice Guide